PandasDataframe#

 • labels ({"keep", "replace", "drop"}, default: "keep") – Whether keep labels from self Modin DataFrame, replace them with labels from joined DataFrame or drop altogether to make them be computed lazily later.

-• dtypes ("copy", pandas.Series or None, default: None) – Dtypes of the result. “copy” to keep old dtypes and None to compute them on demand.
+• dtypes ("copy", pandas.Series or None, optional) – Dtypes of the result. “copy” to keep old dtypes and None to compute them on demand.

 Returns: